 List the name and address of each creditor to whom you owed more than \$10,000 at any time during the disclosure period.
-The amount of the liability of a vehicle lease is the sum of any past-due payments and all unpaid prospective lease payments.
+The amount of the liability of a vehicle lease payments.
 You are not required to list the amount of any debt.
-You do not have to disclose credit card and retail installment accounts, taxes owed (unless reduced to a judgment), indebtedness on a life insurance policy owed to the company of issuance, or contingent liabilities.
+You do not have to disclose credit card and retail installment accounts, taxes owed (unless reduced to a judgment), indebtedness on a life insurance policy owed to the company of issuance, or confingent liabilities.
 A "contingent liability" is one that will become an actual liability only when one or more future events occur or fail to occur, such as where you are liable only as a guarantor, surety, or endorser on a promissory note.
 If you are a "co-maker" and are jointly liable or jointly and severally liable, then it is not a contingent liability.